We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 - **`Link` headers on `/`** pointing at the manifest, OpenAPI spec, agent-card, MCP card → unlocks `linkHeaders`

-Total engineering: an afternoon if you know what you're doing.
-Total spend: ~$0.014 in self-pay USDC across four routes (preflight + forensics + decoys + watch).
+Total spend across both phases: ~$0.014 in self-pay USDC across four paid routes (preflight + forensics + decoys + watch).
+Engineering: a focused afternoon for level 4, another two hours for the level-5 climb.

 ## Four things this scan made obvious